Firewall nftables settings (firewall.toml)

 directions = ["in"]

-To specify the parameters for this section, you must first specify [ip4], and then specify the other parameters of this section.
+Specify the parameters for this section first [ip4], and then specify the other parameters of this section.
 Example:

 [ip4]